percona/k8spsmdb-docs/docs/expose.md

     Particularly, Service per Pod will allow application to take care of Cursor tracking instead of relying on a single service.
-This solves the problem of CursorNotFound errors when the Serivce transparently cycles between the mongos instances while client is still iterating the cursor on some large collection.
+This solves the problem of CursorNotFound errors when the Service transparently cycles between the mongos instances while client is still iterating the cursor on some large collection.